Next Start

 FRP is an abbreviation for fiber-reinforced plastics.
 They are composite substances that are made of a polymer matrix and strengthened by fibers.
 SMC is a type of FRP.

-Accidents happen every day, which means there are plenty of opportunities for those interested in pursuing a career as a collision repair technician.1
+Accidents happen every day, which means there are plenty of opportunities for those interested in pursuing a career as a collision repair technician.

-The CRRT program at UTI can be completed in just 51 to 54 weeks and can provide the foundational knowledge needed for an entry-level career in the collision repair industry.
-Find out more here.
+The CRRT program at UTI can be completed in just 51 to 54 weeks and can provide the foundational knowledge needed for an entry-level position in the collision repair industry.1 Find out more by requesting information online or calling us at 1-800-834-7308 today.
+We’ll connect you with an Admissions Representative who can help you get started!

 UTI Campuses That Offer Collision Repair Training